siomarapantarotto/software-development-risk-management/README.md

 ## Schedule out of reality

+This risk occurs when the development of the project exceeds or is not in accordance with the planned schedule.

   - **Probability**: VERY LOW / LOW / MEDIUM / HIGH / VERY HIGH
   - **Impact**: VERY LOW / LOW / MEDIUM / HIGH / VERY HIGH

 ## Introduction of new technologies

+This risk occurs when one or more technologies are adopted during the development of the project.

+It also occurs when the project starts with technologies not defined as standard by the company.

   - **Probability**: VERY LOW / LOW / MEDIUM / HIGH / VERY HIGH
   - **Impact**: VERY LOW / LOW / MEDIUM / HIGH / VERY HIGH

 ## Lack of effective methodology for the management of the projects

+This risk occurs when there is no effective methodology defined for managing the project development.

+  - **Probability**: VERY LOW / LOW / MEDIUM / HIGH / VERY HIGH
+  - **Impact**: VERY LOW / LOW / MEDIUM / HIGH / VERY HIGH

+## Misapplication of the methodology or methodologies adopted for the project management and development

+This risk occurs when the methodology used is poorly applied.

   - **Probability**: VERY LOW / LOW / MEDIUM / HIGH / VERY HIGH
   - **Impact**: VERY LOW / LOW / MEDIUM / HIGH / VERY HIGH